Stream Builder

 ### Default Properties

-The StreamBuilder widget supports only **Layout** section of [default-properties](https://docs.digia.tech/ui-building-blocks/widgets/default-properties "mention").
+The StreamBuilder widget supports only **Layout** section of [Default Properties](/ui-building-blocks/widgets/default-properties.md).

 ### Use Cases